thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/sessions.md

 ### Session Details

-To access the detailed information of the current ThingsBoard MQTT Broker sessions, please follow these steps:
+To access the detailed information of the current TBMQ sessions, please follow these steps:

 **1. Session details.** Navigate to the left-hand menu and click on 'Sessions.'
 Then, click on the session row.
 The details dialog will appear, providing you with basic information about the session: